facebookREIT ETFs: The Ultimate Singaporean Guide to Investing in 'Em

 The CSOP iEdge S-REIT Leaders Index ETF has an investment objective to replicate as closely as possible, before fees and expenses, the performance of the iEdge S-REIT Leaders Index.

-Currently, industrial REITs take up most of CSOP iEdge S-REIT Leaders Index ETF’s allocation, followed by office and retail REITs.
+Currently, take up most of CSOP iEdge S-REIT Leaders Index ETF’s allocation as follows:

-Here are the top 10 REITs that are part of the CSOP iEdge S-REIT Leaders Index ETF (as of end-September 2021):
+Here are the top 10 REITs that are part of the CSOP iEdge S-REIT Leaders Index ETF (as of 29 November 2024):

 The green REIT ETF aims to replicate the iEdge-UOB APAC Yield Focus Green REIT index, which contains 50 REITs listed across the Asia-Pacific region.